mattsantand/pynumericalphasematching/README.md

 properties.

 **Notes**
-* All physical quantities in this package are expressed in SI units (m, s, Hz).
+* All physical quantities in this package are expressed in SI units (m, s, rad/s).
 * In this package, the wavelengths are usually denoted as *red*, *green* and *blue* (or *r*, *g*, *b*).
 This implies that the blue field has shortest wavelength and the red has the longest wavelength.
 In case two fields have the same wavelength, then the names are interchangeable.